deepdoctection/deepdoctection/docs/install.md

 This will install **deep**doctection with all dependencies listed in the dependency diagram above the **deep**doctection layer.
 This includes:

-- DocTr, an OCR library as alternative to Tesseract
+- **DocTr**, an OCR library as alternative to Tesseract
-- Pdfplumber, a PDF text miner based on Pdfminer.six
+- **Pdfplumber**, a PDF text miner based on Pdfminer.six
-- Fasttext, a library for efficient learning of word representations and sentence classification.
+- **Fasttext**, a library for efficient learning of word representations and sentence classification.
 Used for language recognition only.
-- Boto3, the AWS SDK for Python to provide an API to AWS Textract (only OCR service).
+- **Boto3**, the AWS SDK for Python to provide an API to AWS Textract (only OCR service).
 This is a paid service and requires an AWS account.
-- Tensorpack, if the Tensorflow setting has been installed.
+- **Tensorpack**, if the Tensorflow setting has been installed.
 Tensorpack is a library for training models and also provides many examples.
 We only use the object detection model.
-- Transformers, if the PyTorch setting has been installed.
+- **Transformers**, if the PyTorch setting has been installed.
 The library provides a lot of different models in various frameworks.
 We currently only provide some PyTorch model wrappers.